Forked River, New Jersey

 Forked River (/ˈfɔːrkɪd/) is an unincorporated community and census-designated place (CDP) located within Lacey Township, in Ocean County, in the U.S. state of New Jersey.
 As of the 2020 United States census, the CDP's population was 5,274, an increase of 30 (+0.6%) from the 5,244 enumerated at the 2010 census, which in turn reflected an increase of 330 (+6.7%) from the 4.914 counted in the 2000 census.

 Many Ocean County residents commonly refer to all of Lacey Township as Forked River.
 The first word is pronounced by locals with two syllables (/ˈfɔːrkɪd/).
-Pronouncing the first word with one syllable (/fɔːrkt/) is a sign of a new resident or outsider (an example of a shibboleth).
+Pronouncing the first word with one syllable (/fɔːrkt/) is considered a sign of a new resident or outsider (an example of a shibboleth).

 Geography

 According to the U.S. Census Bureau, the CDP had a total area of 10.336 mi2, including 2.723 mi2 of land and 7.613 mi2 of water (73.66%).

 Forked River is located on U.S. Route 9 south of Toms River.
 The community of Lanoka Harbor is directly north of Forked River, Bamber Lake is to the west, Barnegat is to the southwest, and Waretown is to the south.

 Forked River is also the name of a nearby river that empties into Barnegat Bay.